TheThingsNetwork/docs/_includes/uno/register.md

 # Register with The Things Network

-Your applications and devices can be managed by [The Things Network Dashboard][dashboard].
+Your applications and devices can be managed by [The Things Network Dashboard][https://staging.thethingsnetwork.org].

 ## Create an Account

 To use the dashboard, you need a The Things Network account.
-You can [create an account here][accounts].
+You can [create an account here][https://account.thethingsnetwork.org/register].

-After registering and validating your e-mail address, you will be able to log in to [The Things Network Dashboard][dashboard].
+After registering and validating your e-mail address, you will be able to log in to [The Things Network Dashboard][https://staging.thethingsnetwork.org].

 ## Create an Application